CIA activities in Guatemala: 1955-1959

 As president, Armas restricted voting rights on the illiterate and banned all political parties and labor unions.
 Eventually, by executive order, he threw out the country's constitution and gave himself complete authority.
 Armas inherited a country that was financially in trouble, with the government's monetary reserves at $3.4 million in 1955, down from $42 million just 2 years prior.
 This meant that Guatemala would require financial help from the United States, which initially, was hard to obtain.
+It was said that "Armas surprised the State Department's Thomas Mann in September with a request for $260 million in aid, including plans for a $60 million national highway network."
 The Guatemalan government was corrupt and poorly managed, however, the Eisenhower administration believed that the fall of the Guatemalan government “would be a disastrous political setback for the United States.”
 The National Security Council would eventually approve an aid package of $53 million.
 The Guatemalans had to rely on American for money due to their inability to borrow money themselves.

 The political and consequent social instability created in Guatemala six years later resulted in a very long civil war and its consequent, destructive impact upon the society, the economy, human rights and the culture of Guatemala.
 According to author Kate Doyle, the CIA-sponsored military coup in 1954 was "the poison arrow that pierced the heart of Guatemala's young democracy."
 The coup also left an undesirable feeling for the United States in many countries located in proximity to Guatemala, and in Guatemala itself; an internal history of PBSuccess mentions that people in multiple Latin American cities condemned President Eisenhower publicly.
 All over Latin America, large demonstrations broke out that were distinctly anti-American.
 Protesters gathered to burn American flags and images of Eisenhower and Dulles in cities such as Havana, Mexico City, and Buenos Aires, among others.
 The American role in the regime change would also contribute to many Guatemalan's support of communism.
 Daniel James, who was an editor at The New Leader, stated that “in death the Guatemalan party may prove to be a bigger asset to the Kremlin than in life.”
 The operation, which was carried out to prevent a communist government to take over Guatemala, ended up causing an increase in communist sympathizers.
 Among these sympathizers were young impressionable men, such as Che Guevara and Fidel Castro, who watched the Guatemalan incident and “learned…the importance of striking decisively against opponents before they could seek assistance from outside,” experience that would help them rise to power in Cuba.

 The political fallout for PBSuccess stretched far beyond the borders of Guatemala, it became an international concern.
 Newspapers in England such as The London Times criticized America's intrusive covert operations as “modern forms of economic colonialism.”
 Protests erupted in the capital city of Myanmar (present day Burma), with dissenters throwing rocks at the American Embassy.